-PRS 595R (2) Practicum
+PRS 595R (2) Applied Practical Experience (APE)

-Prerequisite: Completion of 10 EMPH credit hours or by special permission.
+Prerequisite: Completion of 9 EMPH credit hours.
 Enables students to apply skills and knowledge in an applied setting through a supervised field training experience in a public health setting that complements the student's interests and career goals.